-MIAMI — Miami-Dade Judge Marisa Tinkler Mendez heard motions for a second day in the vessel homicide case against real estate mogul George Pino.
+MIAMI — Miami-Dade Judge Marisa Tinkler Mendez heard motions for a second day in the vessel homicide case against real estate mogul George Pino, including a motion to toss the case.
+But she ruled that the trial will go forward.

-The judge is considering Pino’s request to move the case out of the county, dismiss the charges altogether and to suppress Pino’s statements.
+Besides the motion to dismiss the charges against the 55-year-old altogether, the judge considered Pino’s requests to move the case out of the county and to suppress his statements.

 On Thursday, Florida Fish and Wildlife Lt.
 Billy Thompson took the stand.
-He was the critical incident commander at the time of the crash.
+He was the critical incident commander at the time of the crash that killed 17-year-old Lucy Fernandez.

 Defense attorney Howard Srebnick questioned Thompson about whether Pino appeared impaired.